-First, let’s go back to its origins.
-Linseed derives from Linum usitatissimum, a plant so versatile that it is used for nutritional and medicinal purposes, as well as in the textile and paper making industries.
+Linseed derives from Linum usitatissimum, a plant so versatile that it is used for nutritional and medicinal purposes, as well as in the textile and paper-making industries.
+It’s also known as flaxseed, or simply flax.
+But before exploring what makes this seed attractive to gourmands, let’s take a look at where it came from and what it can do for your body.

 Yogurt with fresh fruit, or porridge sweetened with a drizzle of honey?
 Add linseed for two complete and healthy breakfast solutions.
 Linseed teams up equally well with biscuits, cakes and muffins.